mtakeshi1/power-usage-comparisons/Test2.md

 application nowadays.
-To put into perpective, the cloud carbon footprint project [models 1MB of traffic as using about 3J](https://www.cloudcarbonfootprint.org/docs/methodology/#networking) It's unreasonable to imagine that a user making these requests in the real world would transfer more than 1MB if we account for images, additional javascript, css, http overhead, SSL overhead, etc. (Note to self: compute the total data transfered for this benchmark) Also keep in mind that we're not accounting for the energy used by the database, which is likely to matter a lot.
+To put into perpective, the cloud carbon footprint project [models 1MB of traffic as using about 3J](https://www.cloudcarbonfootprint.org/docs/methodology/#networking) It's unreasonable to imagine that a user making these requests in the real world would transfer more than 1MB if we account for images, additional javascript, css, http overhead, SSL overhead, etc (the current implementation transfer about 6k of pure text).
+Also keep in mind that we're not accounting for the energy used by the database, which is likely to matter a lot.